NaluKit/nalu-examples/NaluDominoLoginApplication/README.md

 # Nalu example demonstrating a login feature
-This example demonstrates how to implement a lgoin feature into an application.
+This example demonstrates how to implement a login feature into an application.

 ## Using
 To run the examples: